Travel jobs are becoming more prominent these days.

 Sure, it’s a challenging job requiring dedication and a bucket-load of hard work, but the rewards lie in saving the lives of millions of people.
 Overall, nursing is one of the most secure and satisfying jobs you could ever land.

 Now imagine doing that while journeying–that heady mix is known as a traveling nurse.
-A traveling nurse gets to quench their thirst for service and exploring new places.
+A traveling nurse gets to quench their thirst for service and explore new places.

 After becoming a registered nurse and having practiced for at least a year, you can opt for nurse training on the road and become a travel nurse.